Skip to Main Content

 Admission to classified graduate standing in Anthropology requires:

-• A minimum 3.0 GPA for the last 60 units attempted.
+• A minimum 3.0 GPA for all undergraduate work.

 Application Process and Deadlines